Hendler/logical/README.md

 One of the promises of logic is that it can give formal grounding for truth.
 As LLMs develop more sophisicated responses, we will be more challenged to detect truth.
-With logic we can

 Via ChatGPT: